raylwin1997/aplaceforentertainment/README.md

 # bandify
-A place for musicians to gather in the spirit of song and dance.
+A place for ppl to share in the spirit of entertainment.
 Dunno, thought we could try something out in this direction.

+Nothing as of yet...
 This is the only file in the repository...along with a requirements.txt that can be installed with virtualenv.
 I think the python version is 3.7.1 using homebrew. github is free if the repos are public so this repo is public atm, but there's a free student version accessible from this link:

 https://education.github.com/pack